Clinical Trials in India | Clinical Trial Management

 1. Protocol submission

 Before starting a clinical trial, sponsors must submit a detailed protocol to CDSCO for approval.
-This includes information on study design, goals, inclusion and exclusion criteria and safety monitoring schemes.
+This includes information on clinical study data design, goals, inclusion and exclusion criteria and safety monitoring schemes.

 2. Moral approval

 Clinical studies require approval from an institutional ethics committee (IEC).
-IEC ensures that the Trials Indian Council of Medical Research (ICMR) compliance with the moral principles mentioned in the announcement of Helsinki.
+IEC makes sure that the Indian Council of Medical Research (ICMR) follows the ethical principles in the Helsinki Declaration.

 3. Participant's consent

 Informed consent is an essential requirement.
-Participants should be fully informed about the purpose, procedures, potential risks and benefits of the test before providing written consent.
+Participants should know the purpose, procedures, risks, and benefits of the test before giving written consent.

 4. Safety monitoring

 Clinical trial should have a strong mechanism for monitoring side effects (AES) and serious side effects (SAE).
-All security data should be immediately informed to CDSCO and IEC.
+CDSCO and IEC should receive all security data immediately.

 5. Compensation and insurance